 Add to that increased competition.
 Specialty drugs are a profitable business, and many stakeholders want a piece of the pie.
 By offering buy-and-bill, smaller healthcare organizations will more than likely find themselves competing with large doctor or hospital groups.

-And with insurers, PBMs, and specialty pharmacies merging and combining to offer numerous verticals in the process, competition and administration headaches will surely increase, making it difficult if not impossible for smaller healthcare organizations to provide buy-and-bill pharmaceutical distribution services.
+With insurers, PBMs, and specialty pharmacies merging and combining to offer numerous verticals in the process, competition and administration headaches will surely increase, making it difficult if not impossible for smaller healthcare organizations to provide buy-and-bill pharmaceutical distribution services.

 Future Changes to Buy-and-Bill